PPKath-1611/Projects/README.md

 # Project-O-Mania

-This repository is mandatorily made for developing and creating projects and certain mini projects.
+This repository is mandatorily made for developing and creating projects and mini projects.